- Math Courses & Pathways

 - Students who are not self-motivated and have a tendency to procrastinate often.

 - Students who greatly struggle with learning math and would benefit more from the regular one-on-one interaction of a traditional lecture course or the Emporium mode.

-- Students who are averse to technology, email, online learning, or social media.
+- Students who are averse to technology, email, or online learning..

 - Students whose personal and professional commitments outside of school would prevent them from devoting sufficient time to the class.